Sensefarm/protocols/Sensefarm-LPP.md

 2. [Downlink format](#downlink-format-from-servers-to-device)
 3. [Pre-defined downlink examples](#downlink-pre-defined-example-messages)

-# Introduction
+# Uplinks
-UPLINK messages goes from [Sensor] -> [LoraServer] -> [Application]

-DOWNLINK messages goes from [Application]->[LoraServer]->[Device]

-_Please note that the uplink and downlink formats differs considerable, due to customer request at different times_

-# Uplink format from device to servers
+## Uplink format from device to servers
 _The message format is a proprietary dynamic payload format.
 It was not originally intended to be published, but due to customer responses we have decided to do so.
 Please send us requests for clarifications as this document evolves based on customer usage_

 The CUBE01 and CUBE02 series wakes up from sleep and scans for sensors to read out.
 Once a sensor is found it is added to the payload, and the scan for sensors continues.

 The dynamic size format allows us to add and remove physical sensors to a device in the field, or mount the specific options before delivery to a customer without modifying the software in the device.

+**Sensor data in our node.js example do not save data from multiple similar sensors, it just prints them to the screen.
+Many programmers have therefore overwritten the previous sensor of the same type when using only a simple variable where an array is needed.

-Sensor data can suddenly stop to be included in the messages if a sensor is not detected.
+**Sensor data can suddenly stop to be included in the messages if a sensor is not detected.
 This usually correlates with a battery that needs replacement, or a cable that has been destroyed in some way.

 ## Payload